Dimethyl sulfoxide: Solvent

 DMSO is a polar aprotic solvent and is less toxic than other members of this class, such as dimethylformamide, dimethylacetamide, N-methyl-2-pyrrolidone, and hexamethylphosphoramide (HMPA).
 DMSO is frequently used as a solvent for chemical reactions involving salts, most notably Finkelstein reactions and other nucleophilic substitutions.
 It is also extensively used as an extractant in biochemistry and cell biology.
 Because DMSO is only weakly acidic, it tolerates relatively strong bases and as such has been extensively used in the study of carbanions.
 A set of non-aqueous pKa values (C-H, O-H, S-H and N-H acidities) for thousands of organic compounds have been determined in DMSO solution.

 Because of its high boiling point, 189 C, DMSO evaporates slowly at normal atmospheric pressure.
-Samples dissolved in DMSO cannot be as easily recovered compared to other solvents, as it is very difficult to remove all traces of DMSO by conventional rotary evaporation.
+Samples dissolved in DMSO cannot as easily be recovered compared to other solvents, as it is very difficult to remove all traces of DMSO by conventional rotary evaporation.
 One technique to fully recover samples is removal of the organic solvent by evaporation followed by addition of water (to dissolve DMSO) and cryodesiccation to remove both DMSO and water.
 Reactions conducted in DMSO are often diluted with water to precipitate or phase-separate products.
-The relatively high freezing point of DMSO, 18.5 C, means that at, or just below, room temperature it is a solid, which can limit its utility in some chemical processes (e.g.,crystallization with cooling).
+The relatively high freezing point of DMSO, 18.5 C, means that at, or just below, room temperature it is a solid.

 In its deuterated form (DMSO-d6), it is a useful solvent for NMR spectroscopy, again due to its ability to dissolve a wide range of analytes, the simplicity of its own spectrum, and its suitability for high-temperature NMR spectroscopic studies.
 Disadvantages to the use of DMSO-d6 are its high viscosity, which broadens signals, and its hygroscopicity, which leads to an overwhelming H2O resonance in the 1H-NMR spectrum.
-It is often mixed with CDCl3 or CD2Cl2 for lower viscosity and melting points.
+It can be mixed with CDCl3 or CD2Cl2 for lower viscosity and melting points.